apeman/awesome_computer_science/README.md

     - Access Controls

 - [ ] **Ruby**
-    - Programmer's favourite language.
+    > Programmer's favourite language.
-    - Everything is an Object.
+    > Everything is an Object.
 With Duck Typing and Monkey Patching :).
-    - GitHub is made in Ruby.
+    > GitHub is made in Ruby.
 The language made in Japan.
     - [ ] Basics

 - [ ] **Python**
-    - Because Tensorflow and Numpy, Pandas, Scite and syntax.
+    > Because Tensorflow and Numpy, Pandas and syntax.
     - [Quick Tour](https://cs231n.github.io/python-numpy-tutorial/#python-basic)

 - [ ] **Why learning multiple languages is a good thing?**